emilykmarsh/Compass_Real_Estate_Time_Series_Modeling/README.md

 *   **19968**
 *   **34120**

-These five zipcodes, according to the final model, will experience **the largest amount of growth over the next two years**.
+These five zip codes, according to the final model, will experience **the largest amount of growth over the next two years**.

 ## Next Steps

-To continue towards the goal of a higly predictive model, Compass Real Estate could follow tehes additional suggetions:
+To continue towards the goal of a highly predictive model, Compass Real Estate could follow these additional suggetions:

-1.   **Include current pricing for more up to date predictions**
+1.   **Include current pricing for more up-to-date predictions**
-2.   **Conduct additional research into feature importance of zipcodes for impact on growth**
+2.   **Conduct additional research into the feature importance of zipcodes for impact on growth**
 3.   **Additional exploration into optimized parameters for the LSTM Neural Network model to increase RMSE scores**

 ## References